vuejs/docs/src/guide/scaling-up/testing.md

 - **Visual**: given certain input props / state, verify that an isolated component or component tree is rendering the correct visual output.

-- **Interaction**: given a simulate user behavior such as click or input, verify that an isolated component or component tree renders correct, updated output.
+- **Interaction**: simulate user behavior, such as a click or input, and verify that an isolated component or component tree renders correct, updated output.

-- **User Flow**: given a sequence of user interactions that are necessary to complete an actual user task, whether the application as a whole is working as expected.
+- **User Flow**: given a sequence of user interactions that are necessary to complete an actual user task, check whether the application as a whole is working as expected.

 For different testing concerns, we need to use different testing techniques: